Egg tossing: History

 In Christianity, for the celebration of Eastertide, Easter eggs symbolize the empty tomb of Jesus, from which he was resurrected.
 Additionally, eggs carry a Trinitarian significance, with shell, yolk, and albumen being three parts of one egg.
 During Lent, the season of repentance that precedes Easter, eggs along with meat, lacticinia, and wine are foods that are traditionally abstained from, a practice that continues in Eastern Christianity and among certain Western Christian congregations that do the Daniel Fast.

 In medieval Britain there was an egg throwing festival held in the churches at Easter.
 The priest would give out one hard-boiled egg which was tossed around the nave of the church and the choirboy who was holding the egg when the clock struck twelve would get to keep it.

 In one version of the game the idea is to toss an egg so it falls on the ground without breaking.
 This is possible on, for example, grassy meadows.
 In Germany, children invented a way to spin the egg during the toss so that it lands on its tip still spinning.

 Dutch children play a game called "egg sales" in which one child sells an egg to another.
 The new owner then throws the egg in the grass and if it does not break it must be returned to the seller.

 Gameplay

 Egg tossing is also known as a team competition with basically the following rules, although the exact details may vary.
 One member of a two-person team tosses an egg to another.
 If the egg does not break, they step apart and the toss is repeated.
 The contest continues until one egg is left unbroken.
 (A popular variation uses water balloons.)

 Records

 On July 4, 2011, in Grangeville, Idaho, the world record for the number of persons participating in an egg toss was set, with 2,130 persons participating.

 An egg throwing feat was recorded in the Guinness Book of World Records: on November 12, 1978, Johnny Dell Foley successfully tossed a fresh hen's egg for a distance of 323 ft 2in (98.51m) to a Keith Thomas at Jewett, Texas.
-The record was undefeated until at least 1999.
 Since 2000 the feat is no longer listed in the book.

-Since the world record in Egg Throwing has not been recorded in the Guinness Book of World Records since 1999, the World Egg Throwing Federation, based in Swaton, England, now certifies official world records.
-The world record in Egg Throwing was held until May 19, 2013 by the Dutchmen Andries Smink and Hillebrand Visser with a certified distance of throw and catch of 69.5 meters (228 feet, 2 inches) thrown on August 17, 2012.
-May 19, 2013 the Irish 'Wild' Willie O'Donevan and 'Big' Warren McElhone set a new world record at the Irish National Open of 71.2 meters.